pawan-malhotra/blogs-converteasly/image/c99e99s75-how-to-convert-png-to-jpg-or-jpeg-online-using-converteasly.md

 3. Click On Generate Button To Convert PNG To JPG/JPEG Image.
 4. Click on the download icon or link to download zip file contains converted files or scan the given QR Code to save the zip file to your mobile or any other devices.

-<button url='https://www.converteasly.com/uploads/png-to-jpgjpeg/112'>Click To Convert Png To Jpg/Jpeg</button>
+<a class="btn" href='https://www.converteasly.com/uploads/png-to-jpgjpeg/112'>Click To Convert Png To Jpg/Jpeg</a>

 ### UseCases Of Png To Jpg/Jpeg Converter Tool 🙇‍♀️